semgrep/semgrep-docs/docs/semgrep-code/editor.md

     <dt>Library</dt>
     <dd>View and open rules owned by your organization or available through the <a href="https://semgrep.dev/r">Semgrep Registry</a>.</dd>
     <dt>Rule editor</dt>
     <dd>Enter your rule's YAML schema in this pane.
-This pane supports both simple and advanced modes.</dd>
+This pane supports both structure and advanced modes.</dd>
     <dt>Sample code</dt>
     <dd>Enter test code in this pane and click <strong>Run</strong> to verify that the rule performs as intended.
 A matches panel appears after Semgrep runs to display matches and tests.
 This pane also contains metadata editing and docs viewing functionalities.</dd>
     <dt>Top menu</dt>